StephenWattam/LWAC/doc/user/concepts.md

 LWAC Concepts
 =============
-This document describes the format and purpose of the corpus which LWAC is based around, and serves to describe how one would go about operationalising the data therein.
+This document describes the format and purpose of the corpus around which LWAC is based, and serves to describe how one would go about operationalising the data therein.

 Overview
 --------
-LWAC is based around a central longitudinal corpus, stored in an arbitrary directory (as defined in the server config).
+LWAC is based around a central longitudinal corpus, stored in an arbitrary directory (as defined in the server config) in a serialised object format (JSON, YAML, or ruby's native binary format).
 This means the process of sampling is thus:

  1. Define a population of links
  2. Sample them with as small a time differential as possible
  3. Wait until the next sample time
  4. go to 2

+A `link` without web data attached is known as a `datapoint` in this documentation.
+A `sample` is one cross-sectional attempt to download all links.

 Theoretically, this forms three levels at which we may access the data: